Demystifying Essential Mutual Fund Terminology

 Equity Income Fund

-You’d find this Portfolio type in Common and Preferred Stocks.
+This Portfolio type can be found in both Common and Preferred Stocks.

 Index Fund